omunroe-com/leinwiki/Plugins.md

 Please note that inclusion on this list does not constitute endorsement by the Leiningen maintainers.

 ## Development Tools
+-   [lein-v](https://github.com/roomkey/lein-v) A leiningen plugin for integrating project versions more tightly with git.
+Never edit `project.clj` again to update a version.
 -   [lein-cljfmt](https://github.com/weavejester/cljfmt) A tool for formatting Clojure code
 -   [lein-kibit](https://github.com/jonase/kibit) static code analysis to find more idiomatic ways to write your Clojure code.
 -   [lein-eastwood](https://github.com/jonase/eastwood) A Clojure linting tool that inspects Clojure code and reports possible problems.